HidekazuISHIDA/NT-proBNP_to_DSS/README.md

 ---

 ## 1. Overview
-This repository hosts code and artifacts for an interpretable decision‑tree model that predicts elevated NT‑proBNP (≥300 pg/mL) using only routine laboratory tests.
+This repository hosts code and artifacts for an interpretable decision-tree model that predicts elevated NT-proBNP (≥ 300 pg/mL) using only routine laboratory tests.
-The model was trained on 19,889 encounters (Aug 2022–May 2024), evaluated on an internal hold‑out set (n = 3,978; AUROC 0.80, F1 70.3%), deployed in Abbott Japan’s Diagnostic Support System (DSS; Japan‑only middleware), and temporally validated on an independent cohort (n = 14,903; Jun 2024–Jun 2025; AUROC 0.81, F1 70.1%).
+The model was trained on 19,889 encounters (Aug 2022–May 2024), evaluated on an internal hold-out set (n = 3,978; AUROC 0.80, F1 70.3%), deployed in Abbott Japan’s Diagnostic Support System (DSS; Japan-only middleware), and temporally validated on an independent cohort (n = 14,903; Jun 2024–Jun 2025; AUROC 0.81, F1 70.1%).

 ---